Partitions

 General and Application Only Partition Information

-The general access and application only partitions span the hardware on the cluster, with gpu and multigpu spanning the GPUs on the cluster and the other partitions spanning the CPUs.
+The general access and application only partitions span the hardware on the cluster, with gpu-short, gpu, and multigpu spanning the GPUs on the cluster and the other partitions spanning the CPUs.
 For example, if you use the debug partition you are using the same hardware as short, with different time, job, and core limits.
 Refer to the tables below for detailed information on the current partitions.

 In the following table, the Running Jobs Per User/Per Research Group, Core and RAM limits are set per user, across all running jobs (not pending).
 Please keep in mind that the number of running jobs is limited by the available resources on the cluster at the time of the job submission and may not adhere to the number stated below.